 Vomiting large amounts of blood is also called hematemesis.
 Although it’s often pink or bright red, it may also appear black or dark brown.

-You should always see your doctor if you have pink, red, or otherwise bloody vomit.
+You should always see a doctor if you have pink, red, or otherwise bloody vomit.

-In children, bloody vomit may be a sign of:
+In children, bloody vomit may be a symptom of: